GaloyMoney/blink/ARCHITECTURE.md

 ### Redis

-Redis is used a distributed lock, such that the number of replicas for the node/graphql can be scaled as needed.
+Redis is used for a distributed lock, such that the number of replicas for the node/graphql can be scaled as needed.
-Redis is also used for query rate limiting , and to store ephemeral data such as result of route probing.
+Redis is also used for query rate limiting, and to store ephemeral data such as result of route probing.

-Redis can be though as a cache.
-The data can be deleted as needed (it would reset the lock, so some attention needed to be paid on this if some live queries are running)
+Redis can be thought of as a cache.
+The data can be deleted as needed (it would reset the lock, so some attention needs to be paid to this if some live queries are running)